 - The media may not be direct thermal media.
 See the test procedure Determining Thermal Media Types on page 51. - Is the media loaded correctly?
-Follow the instructions for Loading Roll Media on page 20.
-For printing using transfer ribbon, see Printing a Test (Printer Configuration) Label on page 23.
+Follow the instructions for Loading Roll Media on page 15.
+For printing using transfer ribbon, see Printing a Test (Printer Configuration) Label on page 22. - For thermal transfer printers, the media may not be outside-wound or it may not be approved for use with your printer.
+See Ribbon Test with Adhesive on page 52 and Ribbon Scratch Test on page 53 to test if you are using the correct ribbon supplies and loading them as needed for your printer.